-In November we held a sponsored book read which was extremely successful.
+November 2019: We held a sponsored book read which was extremely successful.
 We raised lots of money for the school to purchase much needed non-fiction topic books which have been distributed to every class to be used by the children.

 English at Shield Road Primary develops our children's ability to listen, speak, read and write for a wide range of purposes including the communication of their ideas, views and feelings.
 Children become empowered to interpret the world around them and to make sense of their experiences; from this perspective English is a tool for both our thinking and learning.